 Large living space has always been considered a powerful status symbol.
 It used to be the pompous castles of a few, then the spacious villas of some, the homes of many, and today the large apartments of almost all people.

-This entails a large increase in energy consumption in heating and a large subsequent consumption, such as the purchase of furniture and many additional home furnishings.
-People in Europe own around 10,000 items on average.
+The construction of these residential buildings means a large consumption of resources and entails a large increase in energy consumption in heating and a large subsequent consumption, such as the purchase of furniture and many additional home furnishings.
+After all, people in Europe own on average around 10,000 items.

 All three status symbols have a big impact on our environment.